unageek/kigumi/docs/build-ubuntu.md

-# Building boole On Ubuntu 22.04
+# Building kigumi On Ubuntu 22.04

 ## Prerequisites